mrarejimmyz/parmanus/MODEL_CONFIG.md

 ## Overview

-The configuration has been updated to use local models via Ollama without requiring API keys:
+The configuration has been updated to use specific GGUF models without requiring API keys:

-1. The Dockerfile installs Ollama for local model inference
+1. The Dockerfile downloads the specific models directly from HuggingFace
-2. A startup script automatically pulls required models if they don't exist
+2. Models are stored in a persistent volume for caching
 3. The Docker Compose file sets up a named volume for persistent model storage
 4. Models are downloaded once and cached for future container runs

 ## Models

-The following models are used through Ollama:
+The following models are used:

-1. **llama3.2**: Used as the main LLM model
+1. **Llama-3.1-8B-Instruct**: Downloaded from HuggingFace (grimjim/Llama-3.1-8B-Instruct-abliterated_via_adapter-GGUF)
-   - Automatically pulled during container startup
+   - Format: GGUF (Q5_K_M quantization)
-   - Used for text generation and reasoning
+   - Stored as: `/models/llama-jb.gguf`

-2. **llama3.2-vision**: Used as the vision model
+2. **Qwen-VL-7B-AWQ**: Downloaded from HuggingFace (Qwen/Qwen-VL-7B-AWQ)
-   - Automatically pulled during container startup
+   - Format: GGUF (AWQ quantization)
-   - Used for image understanding and multimodal tasks
+   - Stored as: `/models/qwen-vl-7b-awq.gguf`

 ## Usage